 To apply for the Davis Fellows for Peace, submit:

-*Your Davis Fellows application will not be considered if you are missing any of the above components of the Language Schools application.
+Your Davis Fellows application will not be considered if you are missing any of the above components of the Language Schools application by the deadline.

-Online applications are due by midnight, Eastern Time, January 15, 2016.
-Any mailed component must be postmarked by January 15th.
-We will review applications and notify students on March 22nd by email.
+Applications are due by midnight, Eastern Time, December 15, 2016.
+Mailed items (if needed) should be received by December 15.
+We will review applications and notify students on or around February 1, 2017.